ItzWhole/BrainSTORM/README.md

 # STORM Microscopy Height Regression

-A modular application for processing STORM microscopy TIFF stacks, detecting peaks, and training neural networks to predict z-heights from PSF appearance using astigmatism.
+A modular application for traning a neural network capable of regressing the Z-values of PSFs in STORM microscopy setups.
+The model trains the model based off of one stack and saves it automatically as an h5 file.
+In the future I intend to implement automatic time series analysis as well.
+It was constructed with asymmetric astigmatic PSFs in mind, but should work for any setup where the deformations above Z=0 and below Z=0 are asymmetrical.

 ## Features